Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Lombiq.Vsix.Orchard/Readme.md

-Visual Studio extension with many features and templates frequently used by  [Lombiq](https://lombiq.com/) developers.
+Visual Studio extension with many features frequently used by  [Lombiq](https://lombiq.com/) developers.
 Contains [Orchard](http://orchardproject.net/)-related as well as generic goodies.

 The extension can also be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=LombiqVisualStudioExtension.LombiqOrchardVisualStudioExtension), including installing directly from inside Visual Studio from under Tools &gt; Extensions and Updates.